belykhh29/bot_json/README.md

 This Telegram bot serves as a simple user database manager, allowing users to store, retrieve, update, and delete their personal information in a persistent storage (in this case, a JSON file).

+You can try this bot through the link: https://t.me/Pdata_base_bot

 ## Features

 1. **User Data Management:**